Mini Lemon Raspberry Tarts

 Cook the lemon curd

-Whisk lemon juice, zest, sugar, and egg yolks in a small saucepan until smooth.
+In a small saucepan, whisk together the lemon juice, lemon zest, granulated sugar, and egg yolks until smooth.

 -